hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 Predicates.equals('leg[0].currency', 'EUR')
 ```

-In order to use the index in the above mentioned case you would have to create another index:
+In order to use the index in the above mentioned case, you would have to create another index as shown below:

 ```xml
 <indexes>